napoknot21/cm-os/documentation/blackArchUtils.md

 # Black Arch Utils

-This guide will help you to install the black-arch repos for pentesting or hacking proposes.
+Following the arch linux's philosophy (only install the packages we need), this guide will help you to install the black-arch repos for pentesting or hacking proposes.

 > Note: This action is NOT going to install ALL blackarch packages (+4G) This just allow you to install them !